James Hilton (novelist): Personal life

-Hilton wrote his two best remembered books, Lost Horizon and Goodbye, Mr. Chips, while living in a house at 42 Oak Hill Gardens, in Woodford Green in northeast London.
+Hilton wrote his two best remembered books, Lost Horizon and Goodbye, Mr. Chips, while living in a house at 42 Oak Hill Gardens, in Woodford Green in east London.
 The house still stands, with a blue plaque marking Hilton's residence.
 By 1938, he had moved to California, and his work became more connected with the Hollywood film industry.

 He married Alice Brown, a secretary at the BBC, just before they left for the United States in 1935, but they divorced in 1937.
 The same year, he married actress Galina Kopernak, but they divorced eight years later.
 He became an American citizen in 1948.

 Death

 A heavy smoker, Hilton had various health problems when he made a farewell visit to England in 1954, and in December he died at his home in Long Beach, California, from liver cancer, with his reconciled former wife Alice at his side.
 His obituary in The Times describes him as "a modest and retiring man for all his success; he was a keen mountaineer and enjoyed music and travel."
 He was buried at Forest Lawn Memorial Park (Long Beach).
+After his wife Alice Brown Hilton died in 1962, his remains were reinterred at Knollkreg Memorial Park (Abingdon, Virginia).